Humbleness VS Humility: 5 Basic Differences

 He found no shame in listening and learning from others.
 Mandela sought out diverse opinions and perspectives and found value in collective decision-making.
 He was a true leader in that he led by a humble example and often acknowledged the contributions of others.

-Although he passed away in 1999, many people around the world are still inspired by the humble lifestyle he led.
+Although he passed away in 1999, many people around the world are still inspired by his humble lifestyle.

 What is Humility?